heliumdatacommons/irods-audit-plugin-message-broker/README.md

 various forms of indexers, with little overhead.

+## Docker Image

+A docker image is now available to run the message broker.

+You can pull the image down with the following command:

+`docker pull heliumdatacommons/messagebroker`

+There are some variables you have to provide values to when running the container.
+There are defaults set, but more than likely you'll need to override them with your own values.

 ### Questions about this Package?
 Send me an email at `dsikes@renci.org` if you need assistance with this package.